CPU and memory

 QBB (Quad Building Block)

-The AlphaServer GS system architecture consisted of QBBs, each of which supporting up to 4 Alpha CPUs, 32 GB Alpha memory memory and 32 PCI slots.
-Depending on the GS-model (GS80, GS160, GS320) it could contain 2, 4 or 8 QBBs; this architecture is emulated in vtAlpha-GS.
+The AlphaServer GS system architecture consisted of QBBs, each of which supporting up to 4 Alpha CPUs, 32 GB Alpha memory and 32 PCI slots.
+Depending on the GS-model (GS80, GS160, GS320) it could contain 2, 4 or 8 QBBs

 vtAlpha-GS can virtualize the AlphaServer ES80, GS80, GS160, GS320 models.
 It also can replace AlphaServer GS1280 models with up to 32 Alpha CPUs.
 Support for 128 CPU Alphas is not necessary since these systems were hard-partitioned into smaller logical machines with maximum 32 CPUs.